 A healthy environment supports healthy people—the two are interrelated.
 That’s why it’s so important to have health inspectors who can help to ensure the safety of the community, keeping pests, pollution, and pathogens in check.

 The BCIT Environmental Health program is built for this.
 The two-year Bachelor of Technology program combines theory and practice through small classes and opportunities for applied, experiential learning.

 People shouldn’t have to choose between a healthy economy and healthy ecology.
 That’s why we’re seeing a rise in corporate social responsibility and ethical enterprise, with businesses investing in both community and environmental initiatives.
 Companies are looking to help solve the world’s problems and mitigate their own footprints—and you can help.

-With training in classroom and workplace settings, and a business consultantship for your capstone project, the advanced certificate in Sustainable Business Leadership is the only program of its kind in the province.
+The advanced certificate in Sustainable Business Leadership is the only program of its kind in the province.
 It can be completed in as little as nine months, and if you choose to pursue a Bachelor of Business Administration at BCIT, it can count towards your degree credits.